Argentine bondholders say country in credit 'wasteland' amid economic crises

 Argentina's diverging peso https://tmsnrt.rs/34vF9fm

-(Reporting by Rodrigo Campos and Eliana Raszewski; Editing by Adam Jourdan and Jonathan Oatis)
+(Reporting by Rodrigo Campos and Eliana Raszewski; Editing by Adam Jourdan, Jonathan Oatis & Shri Navaratnam)

 ((rodrigo.campos@reuters.com; @rodrigocampos; +1 (332) 219-1131; Reuters Messaging: rodrigo.campos.thomsonreuters.com@reuters.net))